If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 Prep time, cook time, total time

-Always enter minute information into the prep time, cook time and total time fields.
+Always enter minute information in the correct format (i.e., 10 minutes not 10m) into the prep time, cook time and total time fields.
 Satisfying a user’s search intent is priority #1 for Google and time is paramount when it comes to cooking.

-Don’t make searchers and site visitors dig for this information.
+Do not make searchers and site visitors dig for time information.

 Consistently fill-in these recipe meta data fields so that searchers and site visitors know up-front the time it takes to prep and successfully make your recipe.